 A minimum 2:2 BSc (Hons) degree in either geography, geology, earth science, environmental science, development studies, or a related subject, or an equivalent international qualification.
 Other applicants will be considered on an individual basis.

 The MSc Hazard and Disaster Management course is unique in balancing the development of academic knowledge with the development of your technical/vocational skills, interpersonal skills, management expertise, field preparation, and your experiences.
 It will equip you for a wide range of careers related to disaster risk management for environmental and other hazards.

-This Masters provides a balanced study of environmental hazard and disaster management, pre-event mitigation, disaster risk reduction, emergency planning, multi-agency disaster response, and disaster relief, along with the development of technical and interpersonal skills.
+The Hazard and Disaster Management Masters provides a balanced study of environmental hazards and disaster management, pre-event mitigation, disaster risk reduction, emergency planning, multi-agency disaster response, and disaster relief, along with the development of technical and interpersonal skills.
 It will enable you to critically assess the effectiveness of existing disaster risk management techniques, in order to evaluate good practice and apply it to new situations.
 The course is enriched with experiences for you and includes external project work, a two-week summer school, an overseas residential field course and provides the opportunity for additional extended field or work placements.

 Qualification and course duration

 - Enquiries and Admissions